zehreken/zehreken.github.io/_posts/2018-04-08-struct-vs-class-dotnet.markdown

 {% endhighlight %}
 If you use the new keyword, then the fields will be assigned to their default values. (e.g. 0 for int)

-2. Extension methods for struct won't modify the actual object
+2. Extension methods for structs won't modify the actual object
 {% highlight ruby %}
 public static void UpdateA(this MyStruct ms)
 {
-	ms.a += 1; // The passed ms object's field a is still 1, remember pass by value }
+	ms.a += 1; // The passed ms object's field 'a' is still 1, remember pass by value }
 {% endhighlight %}
 3. Still a result of being a value type, you should be careful with recursion